Preparing Your Toddler for Preschool: Building Confidence And Independence

 Giving toddlers space to express their emotions builds a strong foundation for emotional intelligence, self-regulation, and confidence.
 When children feel safe exploring feelings like joy, frustration, or uncertainty, they develop problem-solving skills and learn to manage stress in healthy ways.

 By nurturing emotional growth with patience and support, parents empower their children to face challenges with resilience and form meaningful relationships.
-Emotional freedom in toddlerhood isn’t just about today; it’s a lifelong investment in confidence and well-being.

 1. Have Independent And Social Play